 What is the Role of DevOps in Mobile App Development?

-The number of smartphone users has surpassed 3 billion and it is estimated to grow by several hundred millions in the next few years (Source).
+The number of smartphone users has surpassed 3 billion and it is estimated to grow by several hundred million in the next few years (Source).
 With a substantial increase in the number of mobile users and application downloads, it has become evident that the mobile app industry is growing at a steady rate.
 And it shows absolutely no signs of slowing down in the near future.

 Today the global technology landscape is progressing towards more and more disruption but the same cannot be said about the early years of the digital shift.

-Years ago when we were navigating the wave of digitalisation, the IT industry was focused on meeting the growing demands of the mobile phone market, and businesses were focused on capturing a mobile presence.
+Years ago when we were navigating the wave of digitalization, the IT industry was focused on meeting the growing demands of the mobile phone market, and businesses were focused on capturing a mobile presence.